You Don't Need All the Answers to Help

 Show Your Friend You Care

-Sometimes, just letting your friend know you're there and available to listen can provide much needed relief.
+Friends offer a special kind of support we don't get from parents, teachers, or even siblings.
+You don't need to know the perfect thing to say or have all the answers.
+Just letting your friends know you care makes a big impact.
 Whether you're checking in at the end of the day or having a heavy conversation, focus on helping your friend feel cared for and understood.
 Practice being open, present, and nonjudgmental in the way you speak and listen.

 Get More Tips at Seize the Awkward: